Some Men Unconsciously Disrespect Women.

 One of the most effective ways to deal with a misogynist is to politely communicate your thoughts.
 Measure your words and watch your tone to make your point but avoid getting into an argument.
 Kindly let them know that their inappropriate remark is belittling and insensitive.
 Stay courteous.
 If you can, use your sense of humor.

-Create Limits and Protective Boundaries Around Their Harmful Behavior
+Create Limits and Protective Boundaries Around Their Harmful Behavior.

 Each of us is on a unique path perfectly designed for what our soul wants to explore and experience for purposes of growth.
-Earth consists of a wide range of younger to older souls, each growing at the pace and in the way we’re capable of progressing.
+Earth consists of a wide range of younger to older souls, each growing at the pace and in the way they’re capable of progressing.
 Allow others the course they choose for their evolvement.
 Respect the choices and lessons of others, rather than reacting with negativity.

 The misogynist is learning what they need on a soul level.
 Maybe their soul deliberately wants them to experience being a misogynist.
 Being exposed to misogyny, you are provided with tremendous opportunities for your own growth.